Long COVID – long-term effects of COVID-19

 The latest findings indicate that people who suffer a severe initial infection with COVID-19 are more likely to suffer long-term consequences.

-What is the outlook for long COVID?
+What is the outlook for people with long COVID?

 To date, long-term studies of patients with long COVID have been limited.